-Understanding and Decreasing Lymphedema Risk
+Understanding Lymphedema and Decreasing Your Risk

 - If lymph nodes were removed from the underarm (axillary) area, the risk is to the chest wall, arm, and hand on the side of surgery.